GuidanceMantras/GuidanceMantras/README.md

 ### Networking
 - Please be connected with likely minded people everyday always
-- Networking gives you more knowledge than anything
+- Networking gives you more knowledge than anything and sometimes help as well

 ### Planning
 - Plan everything in your life, such as getting Jobs, going out or doing something, eventually it reduce the burden and save time